Enlightenment and Buddhahood

 From this world-view that I exist in, I am not a Buddha.

-However, I still need to interact with the rest of the world so it makes sense in some contexts to claim Buddhahood.
+However, I still need to interact with the rest of the world, where people hold fixed ideas and concepts, so it makes sense in this context to claim Buddhahood.
 Quite honestly, I hate this and would rather not do it, but it appears to be part of the role I need to play in dismantling the hierarchical systems that people automatically use to understand spirituality.

 When viewed from the old or existing paradigm, I am the last Buddha.
 My role was to awaken from the need for Buddhism or any kind of hierarchical spiritual framework, to love all experience and be able to trust in our inherent goodness as human beings.